Ego Boyo

-Nwakaego (Ego) Boyo (born 6 September 1968) is a Nigerian actress, producer, executive producer and creative entrepreneur who is popular for her role as Anne Haatrope in the early 90s soap, Checkmate.
-She is the founder and Managing Director of Temple Productions, Temple films and Temple Studio.
+Nwakaego (Ego) Boyo (born 6 September 1968) is a Nigerian actress, producer, executive producer and creative entrepreneur.
+She is best known for her role as Anne Haatrope in the early 1990s soap opera Checkmate.
+She is the founder and managing director of Temple Productions, Temple Films and Temple Studio.

 Early life

 Boyo was born in Queen Elizabeth Hospital, Umuahia, Nigeria during the Nigerian Civil War to the family of Augustine Nnamani and Gloria Nnamani Nee Harewood.

 She left Nigeria at just ten days old during the Nigerian Civil War and lived in Barbados for the first four years of her life before returning to Enugu in 1971.
 In 1976, her family moved to Lagos.
 She has a Bachelor of Arts in Theater Art from the University of Benin.

 Career

 Boyo started her career in the early 1990s series Checkmate, where she played the character of Anne Haatrope, acting alongside Francis Agu and Richard Mofe Damijo.